imhammad/Hamies_Book_Garden/README.md

 ## 🖼️ Preview

-Here are glimpses of the garden (replace `your-image-path` with actual links):
+Here are glimpses of the garden:

 ![Hero Section](public/images/hero.png)
 *The parallax entrance where stars guide your reading journey.*